- Meaning & Learning

 For more information about existing communities that offer full-service Cultural B Mitzvah programs contact one of our local affiliates from this list.

-Or, if you do not live in proximity to one of the congregations listed at the link above, find out about our Cultural B Mitzvah distance learning program.
+Or, if you do not live in proximity to one of the congregations listed at the link above, find out about our Cultural B Mitzvah program.
 If you would like to hear from a family who used the program, please click here to listen to a podcast dedicated to their family’s experience.

 For further questions, please contact SHJ Rabbi Miriam Jerris.